CaffeinatedPanda15/DigitalPortfolio/README.md

 During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

+For this module i had to create a CV and submit it, using all that I had learned from the previous module.

 I completed the module, engaging with the content that was provided and carefulling ensuring that i would remember and implement what i learned.

 ### Business Communication